 Prolonged symptoms can affect daily life and make it difficult to perform regular activities.
 The doctor may want to do more tests and check in more often if it turns out the patient has persistent symptoms.
 Their tests and medical investigations will tell them how best to manage symptoms.
-Check the ONF guide for more information on managing prolonged symptoms.
+Check the Living Concussion Guidelines for more information on managing prolonged symptoms.

 Multiple concussions and second impact syndrome

 Getting another concussion while still recovering from a previous one may increase the risk for long-term problems.
 Second impact syndrome is an extremely rare event where a second concussion in close succession to a previous, not yet healed concussion leads to uncontrolled brain swelling.
 Most reported cases have been in teenagers and young adults.
 In a few cases worldwide, it has even been linked to death .

 It’s important that your friend or family member fully heal from a first concussion before returning to any sport or activity that could put them at high risk of getting another.
 When they do return to a sport or activity, they should speak with their coach/leadership team about safety precautions.